How Sleep Deprivation Affects Surgeons

 On a mass scale, studies show that insufficient sleep accounts for up to $411 billion in losses annually in the USA.
-In 2016, the US Center for Disease Control and Prevention (CDC) even declared that sleep deprivation is a “public health epidemic” and the detrimental effects of sleeplessness have only recently begun to be studied in depth.
+The US Center for Disease Control and Prevention (CDC) even declared that sleep deprivation is linked to many chronic diseases and conditions, and the detrimental effects of sleeplessness have only recently begun to be studied in depth.
 Yet already topping the CDC’s list of people affected by sleep deprivation are medical professionals.

 The problem of sleep deprivation in medicine

 Back in 1984, a young patient, Libby Zion, died in New York Hospital because of a simple, sleep-deprived diagnostic slip made by hospital staff.
 In response, the state of New York created the Libby Zion law, which limited the working hours of attending physicians to 80 hours a week, or no more than 24 consecutive hours.